Yvie Overhoeks

 Complexity versus simplicity

 Despite the complexity of the program requirements, the result is an ostensibly sleek, straightforward design.
 The hotel tower has clear floor plans with a simple, repeating structure.
 On each floor, the main corridor extends all the way to the façade at one end, allowing uninterrupted access to natural light and views.
 Windows along the corridor are vertical strips of glass which, when viewed from outside, stand out clearly in the streamlined façade.
 This gives the tower a distinctively slender silhouette in the Amsterdam skyline.
 Technical spaces are strategically placed on the level between the conference halls and the wellness centre, rather than on the roof.
-As a result, the entire roof surface on the plinth is used for gardens designed by Piet Oudolf.
+As a result, the entire roof surface on the plinth is used for gardens.